naresh1407/eduhub.io/README.md

 The current project aids the teachers, professors and course instructors to curate customised courses for their students.
 It helps students achieve transparent grading and flexibility in the curriculums.

-The platform has been segregated into three different portals:
+The platform has been segregated into two different portals:

 **Students:**
 The platform allows the students to be part of the courses which are highly structured, time bound and auto-graded.